12 Tips For Camping With an Anxious Dog

 Overall, you should try to reduce the anxiety of your pet by greeting them in a welcoming manner and by using a soft tone.

-6. Private Campsite:
+6. Private Campsite

-It should be noted that notevery camping site is suitable for an anxious dog.
+It should be noted that not every camping site is suitable for an anxious dog.
 When your dog is facing anxiety, you should always try to choose a private campsite for your trips together.
 In a densely populated area, you run the risk of added stress from other dogs and an abundance of people and children as well as the risk that your dog will bark at everyone.

 So, your chosen site should be private to allow your dog to feel relaxed.
 It should be a peaceful destination for you and your dog alike.

-7. Provide Your Dog a Safe Place:
+7. Provide Your Dog with a Safe Place

-When you camp, try to provide your dog with their own safe place.
+When you camp, try to provide your dog with a safe place.
 While packing gear for camping, do not forget to include a blanket/bed and favorite toy for your dog.
-After reaching your final destination, lay down the blanket and put his favorite toys in front of him, and assure him that he is safe there with you.
+After reaching your final destination, lay down the blanket put his favorite toys in front of him, and assure him that he is safe there with you.
 In this way, your pet will become less anxious.
 Keep your dog safe, dry, and moderately temperate in warm and cold weather.

-8. Exercise:
+8. Exercise

 Daily exercise, even when away from home, is a really helpful habit for your dog’s physical and mental health.
 You are providing your pet with the best food and he is gaining energy from that healthy food.
 If this energy is not utilized, then it can translate into an abundance of nervous energy.
-Human beings have so many reasons to worry; like: bills, jobs, relationship tensions, children, etc., but this is not so in the case of dogs.
+Human beings have so many reasons to worry; like bills, jobs, relationship tensions, children, etc., but this is not so in the case of dogs.

-9. Socialize Them:
+9. Socialize Them

 Before you go camping with your dog, try to understand the level of fear or nervousness in your dog.
 Some dogs become anxious when they see other dogs around them.
-Before setting off on a trip, try to ensure that you have socialized your dog to other dogs and to children.
+Before setting off on a trip, try to ensure that you have socialized your dog with other dogs and children.
 Introduce them, in a safe and controlled manner, to new pets and new people.

 They might become nervous at first, but they will enjoy this new experience over time.
 Treat them kindly and with patience while interacting with other pets.
 Try to praise them and reduce their anxiety by allowing them to play with other pets in a free manner.
 Afterwards, when you take them camping they will be prepared for a variety of different situations and you can be comfortable knowing how they are likely to react.

-10. Do Not Punish Them:
+10. Do Not Punish Them

-If you encounter this type of situation on a camping trip, just try to diffuse the situation and revert back to the training you taught your dog.
+If you encounter this type of situation on a camping trip, just try to diffuse the situation and revert to the training you taught your dog.
 Remember that your dog is not bad, he is just scared.
 There is no need to punish your dog by yelling or striking him.
 Just try to remain calm and use soothing tones to calm the situation instead of escalating it.

-11. Create an Exit Strategy:
+11. Create an Exit Strategy

 No one knows your dog’s anxiety triggers better than you.
 If you know that certain circumstances can make them extremely fearful, you should devise a strategy to prevent it by keeping them out of that scenario or by having a plan to leave if it arises.
-For example, if your dog is terrified of other dogs, you should be mindful to the presence of other dogs and be ready to leave the campsite if there is an issue.
+For example, if your dog is terrified of other dogs, you should be mindful of the presence of other dogs and be ready to leave the campsite if there is an issue.

 This is another case where ensuring you are at a private campsite before heading out on your trip would be wise.
 When you take your dog out on a trail or into a common area to use the restroom, you should always be on the lookout for other dogs and ensure you keep your distance from them to avoid a confrontation.
 Bring a toy or other positive diversion to divert your dog’s attention away from other dogs in the area.

-12. Pack Toys:
+12. Pack Toys

 There will inevitably be some downtime for you and Fido during your camping trip because you won’t be hiking, swimming, or exploring for the entire time.
 That’s why it’s important to be prepared to entertain your dog when you’re cooking on the campfire or relaxing with a good book.

-In Conclusion:
+In Conclusion

 You’ll find that going to camp with your dog is a lot more enjoyable if you focus on meeting their needs first.
 By following our easy list of tips, you will ensure that both you and your pooch have a fun and stress-free camping trip.
-What are your favourite, pet-friendly, campsites?
+What are your favorite, pet-friendly, campsites?
 Leave us a comment and let us know!

 Family Dog Expert Author